Influenza Vaccine (Flu Shot and Nasal Spray) for Adults

 - Have a severe allergy to any vaccine component

 It's long been advised that people with allergies to eggs should not get the flu shot.
 However, the American College of Allergy, Asthma and Immunology says the vaccine contains such a low amount of egg protein that it's unlikely to cause an allergic reaction in those with an egg allergy.
 If you have a severe egg allergy (anaphylaxis), talk to your doctor before getting the flu vaccine.
-Also, as mentioned above, a flu vaccine that is not made with the use of eggs is available.
-The vaccine, called Flublok, is approved for use in those 18 to 49 years old.
+Also, as mentioned above, flu vaccines not made with the use of eggs are available.

 The nasal spray flu vaccine can only be used in healthy, younger adults who are not pregnant.
 In addition to the previously listed adults who should not receive the flu shot, adults should NOT get the nasal spray influenza vaccine if they: